pennions/Community/documentation/kea-components/kea-table.md

 }
 ```

-# Using the component within a framework like Vue
+# Use with a framework like Vue
 Kea components are a result of years of development to be flexible and can be used in any modern frontend framework.
 In this example I will show you how to add Kea components to a Vue3 / Vite project.
 This can also be done with other frameworks.
 Check the corresponding manual to do that.